-The "on-ice call" will then be reviewed simultaneously by the appropriate On-ice Official(s) at ice level and by the Video Review Consultant, as a part of the IIHF Video Review Operations, using any and all replays at their disposal.
+The "on-ice call" will then be reviewed simultaneously by the appropriate On-ice Official(s) at ice level and by the Video Review Consultant using any and all replays at their disposal.

 After their joint review and consultation, the On-ice Officials (Referees or Linespersons) will render the decision on whether to uphold or overturn the original "call on the ice".